 Life Insurance Glossary

 Insurance can be tricky whether you’re a first-time buyer or you’ve had a policy for years.
 Many people don’t even know most of the benefits of their policy or understand the terms and conditions when they sign their name and pay the premium.
-Here’s a few things about insurance policies that everyone needs to know – and in simple terms!
+Here are a few things about life insurance policies that everyone needs to know – and in simple terms!

-With everything in life – at least the things that are complicated – the first thing you need to do is familiarise yourself with some of the insurance jargon and what it means.
+With life insurance, the first thing you need to do is familiarize yourself with some of the insurance jargon and what it means.

-The life insured is the person who is insured for say Rs.1 crore.
-If the life insured dies, then the nominee will receive the benefit.
+The life insured is the person who is insured for say $1,000,000.
+If the life insured dies, then the beneficiary will receive the benefit.

 Beneficiary – The beneficiary is the nominated person (someone the life insured likes!).
 This person is entitled to receive the benefits from the policy once the life insured is no more.
 Usually, people nominate their spouse, child, parents… Basically, the life insured picks somebody who they want to receive money from the policy.

-Lapse – If you fail to pay your premium, after the insurer has sent reminders and the grace period is over, your insurance policy will lapse.
+If you fail to pay your premium, after the insurer has sent reminders and the grace period is over, your insurance policy will lapse.
 You’ll get about six notices from the company with late premium notices, grace period notices, and lapse termination notices.

 Now that you know what all of these terms mean, will make a whole lot more sense.
 Read the offer document carefully before you make a decision.
 Always be sure to look for the following: